Ciudad Juárez cobalt-60 contamination incident: Population exposure

 According to the 1985 CNSNS report, about four thousand people were exposed to cobalt-60 radiation as a result of the incident.
 It is estimated that almost 80 percent of people received a dose less than 500 mrem (equivalent to 5 mSv); 18 percent, between 0.5 and 25 rems (5–250 mSv); and only two percent (about 80 people) received doses greater than 25 rems (250 mSv).
 Of these, five people received a dose between 300 and 700 rems (3–7 Sv) over a period of two months.
 CNSNS also examined Vicente Sotelo's neighbors, determining that three of them had received a dose above 100 rems (1 Sv).
 For comparison, the average background radiation in the United States is 310 mrem (3 mSv) a year.
-Chronic doses above 20 rem (0.2 Sv) increase the risk of cancer.
 Acute doses of 500 rem (5 Sv) kill half of those affected without medical treatment.
 Chronic doses (received over a longer period of time) are less damaging than acute doses.